sudecki30/snap_cnc2laser/README.md

 I propose you a litlle python code to convert cnc file from fusion360 for snapmarker to nc file to do non planar laser engraving

 More detail here : https://forum.snapmaker.com/t/guide-for-non-planar-laser-engraving/25120

+Work on python 3.9 or higher with built-in functions